analgesicproductions/Anodyne-2-Open-Source/README.md

+This is a complete repository of Anodyne 2!
+Everything here is FREE TO USE FOR YOUR OWN PROJECTS OR MODIFY (under some generous conditions, see license.)

-This is a complete repository of Anodyne 2, the 2019 game made by Analgesic Productions, compiled by original programmer and co-developer Melos Han-Tani in August 2024 for the game's 5th Anniversary.
+Anodyne 2 is the 2019 game made by Analgesic Productions, compiled by original programmer and co-developer Melos Han-Tani in August 2024 for the game's 5th Anniversary.
 Find me on Twitter [https://twitter.com/han_tani](https://twitter.com/han_tani)!
 Check out this account's other projects for other things I've 99%-open sourced from my games.
 Note this is technically not Open Source because there's a clause preventing usage that would screw me over as an independent developer.
 But for most reasonable use cases it's effectively open source.

 [Trailer](https://www.youtube.com/watch?v=yT6yQm3JM3E)